Explore state regulations for these short-term loans and find a reputable lender.

 Alternatives to consider before taking out a title loan

-Loan regulations are looser in California than in other states, making many types of loans permitted under the state law.
-The downside is that title loans in California can be high-cost and risky.
+Even with the new law, California title loans can be high-cost and risky.
 The upside is that you have other options for short-term cash.

 An auto title loan can be useful if you have bad credit and need to pay unexpected bills.
 However, because of California’s lax regulations, they can quickly become more expensive than you can afford.
 Read the terms of your loan carefully, and borrow only what you need.